cplrossi/Calc/README.md

 to build a working jar file in the `jar` directory.

+Run

+	ant clean

+to clean up the project tree.

 ## Running

 We provide a shell script in the top-level directory, `run.sh` to try it out.